fortiengage/sdwan/FortiSwitch-Wireless/readme.md

 Deploy the FortiSwitch and FortiAP together with SD-WAN solution

-1. Add FortiGate model device, i.e. FortiGate with name of "branch1_lab130"
+1. **Add FortiGate model device**
-2. Add the FortiSwitch model device a).
-Create VLAN first, like FAP management VLAN, SSID related VLAN b).
-Create the FortiSwitch template according to the platform/model c).
-Create the FortiSwitch model device
+   - FortiGate name: `branch1_lab130`

+2. **Add the FortiSwitch model device**

+   a) Create VLANs:
+      - FortiAP management VLAN: WIFI_MGMT
+      - SSID-related VLANs: using SSID name and VLAN ID in the WIFI CSV file.

+   b) Create the FortiSwitch template:
+      - Based on the FortiSwitch platform/model.
+      - Create one trunk for each FortiAP by using the AP_NAME in the FAP CSV file, and put the port WC_FSW_PORT_NAME as member.

+   c) Create the FortiSwitch model device

+4. **Add the FortiAP model device**
+   a) Create VAP/SSID as defined in the WIFI CSV file

-3. Add the FortiAP model device a).
-Create VAP/SSID b).
-Create the FortiAP template according to the FAP model c).
-Create the FortiAP model device
+   b) Create the FortiAP template:
+      - According to the FortiAP model

+   c) Create the FortiAP model device

 - fsw.j2: Scripts to create a FortiSwitch model device on FortiManager
   Pre-requisite: VLAN and FortiSwitch template
 - fap.j2: Scripts to create FAP model device on FortiManager